aratama/alchelmy/README.md

 Of cource you can refere the `session` property like with `model.session.topic`.
 You can also modify `session` in each `update` function like `{ model | session = { session | topic = "cat" } }`.
 Point is, if you move pages, this `session` property is kept between `Model`.
 This behavior will be configured automatically, so you don't need to write any codes to manage page transition.

-Please see [example](example) for more information.
+Please see [example](example) and the automatically generated [Alchelmy.elm](https://github.com/aratama/alchelmy/blob/master/example/src/ElmPortfolio/Alchelmy.elm) for more information.

 ## Installation

 alchelmy isn't in NPM yet.
-You can use `npm i aratama/alchelmy` to install alchelmy and `npx` to execute alchelmy from CLI.
+You can use `npm i aratama/alchelmy` to install alchelmy locally and `npx alchelmy` to execute alchelmy from CLI.
 You also need to install `elm/browser` and `elm/url` in your project dependencies in advance.

 ## Command Line Interfaces